reef-technologies/handbook/README.md

 If a client is from the same country as we are, the invoice we give him has a non-zero VAT.
 Generally, that doesn't seem to ever happen.
 Otherwise, when the client is from a different country, the invoice has zero VAT.
 However, the vendors (such as yourself) have taxed invoices, so we (as a company) need to reclaim the VAT in an appropriate amount.
 We don't want to attempt to reclaim too much or too little, only the right amount.
 Generally, we don't want to mess with the tax agency and prefer to pay a greater tax when in doubt, but there is too much of VAT to ignore it.
 One could say that, assuming the company doesn't choose to forfeit the reclaimable VAT, we are required by the EU tax law to accurately track the time into "exported" and "not exported" buckets.
 The time tracker is just a practical too to get it done.

+#### So that we know how much you should be paid.

+We all have hourly rates.

-#### It can save the contract and it can save you
+#### It can save the contract

 Sometimes the work doesn't go as well as it should for an amount of time that cannot be ignored.
 If you have logs from the tracker that clearly show you've been working on the project, then it is a good thing.
 The client doesn't see us work in their office, so if there are no results, it is difficult to say whether someone is working hard but struggling with a challenge, or whether somoene is not trying hard enough.
 As of writing this, the number of times the tracker was instrumental in preventing a rapid degradation of a relationship with a customer is: **5**.

-Trust is a fragile thing and the time tracker helps to keep it in a good shape.

-#### It is becoming an industry standard

-We don't really have a choice, it's going to happen whether we want it or not.
+UPDATE: this counter stopped incrementing in mid 2018, when we changed the target client group slightly.
+Seems that "better" clients don't really care about the time, but they do care about results.
+Someone even wanted to disable the screenshot feature of the tracker, but others said they use it to inspect their own diary at the end of the day and after a short discussion everyone said they don't really care about it so we just left it as it was.

 # Configuring the environment